 Check out the Tokyo guided tours by MagicalTrip for more details and find the best tours for you!

-7. Enrol for a cooking class in Tokyo
+7. Sign up for a cooking class

 Step into a Japanese home and enrol into authentic cooking classes that will change the way you think about ramen, sushi, bento, udon, omurice, etc. airKitchen transports you into the warm and cosy households of friendly locals, where you will learn about choosing nutritious ingredients, healthy cooking methods, and the Japanese way of life.
-Every host has a different specialty and character, so you’ll be guaranteed a unique experience everywhere – airKitchen is available in over 40 cities!
+Every host has a different speciality and character, so you’ll be guaranteed a unique experience everywhere – airKitchen is available in over 40 cities!

 8. Try not to get pricked at the Hedgehog Cafe